|

 least.
 There is a small area that is sheltered by rocks that

-give you the best of both worlds.
-Waves for you and the teens
+give you the best of both worlds: waves for you and the teens

 and a safe harbor for the non-swimmers and youngsters.
 Faneromeni beach is

-seperated by a large rock that offers
+separated by a large rock that offers

 shade, and a place to dive off if you

-sand.
 The Tapsas river does not quite

 make it to the sea, at least not in